reugn/go-streams/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/reugn/go-streams)](https://goreportcard.com/report/github.com/reugn/go-streams)
 [![codecov](https://codecov.io/gh/reugn/go-streams/branch/master/graph/badge.svg)](https://codecov.io/gh/reugn/go-streams)

-Go stream processing library.
+A lightweight stream processing library for Go.
-Provides simple and concise DSL to build data pipelines.
+`go-streams` provides a simple and concise DSL to build data pipelines.
 ![pipeline-architecture-example](./docs/images/pipeline-architecture-example.png)
 > [Wiki](https://en.wikipedia.org/wiki/Pipeline_(computing))
-> In computing, a pipeline, also known as a data pipeline,[1] is a set of data processing elements connected in series, where the output of one element is the input of the next one.
+> In computing, a pipeline, also known as a data pipeline, is a set of data processing elements connected in series, where the output of one element is the input of the next one.
 The elements of a pipeline are often executed in parallel or in time-sliced fashion.
 Some amount of buffer storage is often inserted between elements.

 ## Overview
 Building blocks: